chiouyazo/chiouyazo/README.md

-- 👋 Hi, I’m @kraecktus
+@kraecktus
-- 👀 I’m interested in anime
+-Interested in Anime
-- 🌱 I’m currently learning js, html, css
+-learning: C#(Main) js(not much but a bit), html(yes), css(cause of html)
-- 💞️ I’m working on several websites, a multiplayer based game and more
+-I’m working on Multiplayer Based Games, Websites, Programs and Apps For Schools!